symfony/symfony-docs/contributing/code/stack_trace.rst

 such exceptions go through a custom exception handler, which enhances them in various ways before displaying them according to the current Server API (CLI or not).
-This means a better way to get a stack trace when you do need the program to continue is to throw an exception, as follows:
+This means a better way to get a stack trace when you do not need the program to continue is to throw an exception, as follows:
 ``throw new \Exception();``